 The procedure might be performed in a hospital or doctor’s office and you will need some form of anesthesia, so be prepared for that.
 Talk to your doctor about your options before the procedure.

-Outpatients will be given local anesthesia.
+Outpatients will generally be given local anesthesia.
 You can drink and eat normally on your appointment day and go home immediately after the procedure.

 With general anesthesia, you may need to fast for a certain number of hours ahead of time.
 General anesthesia means you’ll be unconscious during the cystoscopy.